mlc-ai/mlc-llm/docs/get_started/introduction.rst

     :local:
     :depth: 2

-Machine Learning Compilation for Large Language Models (MLC LLM) is a high-performance universal deployment solution that allows native deployment of any large language models with native APIs with compiler acceleration.
+Machine Learning Compilation for Large Language Models (MLC LLM) is a high-performance universal LLM deployment engine.
 The mission of this project is to enable everyone to develop, optimize and deploy AI models natively on everyone's devices with ML compilation techniques.

-This page is a quick tutorial to introduce how to try out MLC LLM, and the core steps to deploy your own models with MLC LLM.
+This page is a quick tutorial to introduce how to try out MLC LLM, and the steps to deploy your own models with MLC LLM.

 Installation